Terms and Conditions

 If the weather does not permit travel out of Port Davey on the scheduled trip end date and guests are required to stay an extra night(s) aboard Odalisque, guests will be charged a per day rate at a 25% discount.
 The day rate is calculated by dividing the expedition’s total cost by the total duration in days.

 Tasmanian Boat Charters will request details of any onward flights or accommodation upon your return to Hobart, so that in the case of any delays, alternative arrangements can be made on your behalf.

 5. Age of Guests

-The minimum age of guests for any of the overnight charters into Port Davey is 8 years.
+The minimum age of guests for any of the Escape to Port Davey or East Coast Expedition Cruises is 8 years.
 In the case where the whole vessel is chartered by a single group of people, the age limit does not apply.
-There are no age restrictions for those participating on a Day Charter or Charters into Bruny Island, the Tasman Peninsula or the East Coast.
+There are no age restrictions for those participating on a Day Charter or Overnight Charters to Bruny Island, the Tasman Peninsula or the East Coast.
 The parent/guardian is to take full responsibility for the child.

-Escape to Port Davey cruise expeditions require a minimum of 2 guests and a maximum of 10 guests.
+Escape to Port Davey and East Coast expedition cruises sleep a maximum of 6 guests.

 7. Travel Insurance

 We strongly recommend that guests obtain comprehensive travel insurance at the time of the initial booking.
 When selecting a Travel Insurance product, please ensure that it provides cover against personal accidents or injury, medical expenses, emergency repatriation and personal liability, changes to domestic connecting flights, cancellation for any reason including bereavement, delayed flights, lost luggage and personal effects.